 No Appendix Document 1.
 A typical format for the assessment of an Assignment 2.
 A typical format for the assessment of a Field Visit Report 3.
-List of instruments and equipments required for the conduct of DPharm program as per ER-2020
+List of instruments and equipment required for the conduct of D.Pharm program as per ER-2020